george-hawkins/mini-quad-2023/README.md

 * Flywoo buzzer and LEDx4 combo: <https://www.getfpv.com/flywoo-chasers-buzzer-and-led-kit.html> (same as above)
 * 4 LED rectangle: <https://www.getfpv.com/betafpv-led-board-2-pcs.html>

+Note: the Flywoo buzzer is actually a generic buzzer sold by many AliExpress stores.

+HGLRC buzzer and LEDx2 combo: <https://www.hglrc.com/products/hglrc-super-mini-1-38g-ws2812-colorful-led-w-5v-active-alarm-buzzer-support-cleanflight-betaflight> (I got one from FeiYing).

 Adafruit single Neopixel: <https://www.adafruit.com/product/1312> (seems to be a Neopixel despite mislabeled schmatic).

 Matek used to produce buzzer and LED combos but now they just sell: